Symmetry and dynamics of Chebyshev's method: Concluding remarks

-We conclude with following remarks. \begin{enumerate} \item For a rational map $R$, let $\mathcal{P}_R=\bigcup\limits_{c} \{R^n(c): n \geq 0 ~\mbox{and}~ c\text{ is a critical point of } R\}$.
+Note that the conditions in Lemma \ref{iso_sym} are not necessary.
+For example, consider $p(z)=z^4-4z^3+7z^2-6z+3$ whose centroid $\xi=1$.
+Then $g(z)=p(z+\xi)=z^4+z^2+1$ and $f(z)=g(z)-\xi=z^2(z^2+1)$.
+Therefore $\Sigma g=\Sigma f$ and thus $o(\Sigma p)=o(\Sigma g)$.
+However, $p(1)=1$. \item For a rational map $R$, let $\mathcal{P}_R=\bigcup\limits_{c} \{R^n(c): n \geq 0 ~\mbox{and}~ c\text{ is a critical point of } R\}$.
 If $\overline{\mathcal{P}_R}\cap \mathcal{J}(R)$ is finite then $R$ is said to be a \textit{geometrically finite map}.
 It follows from Lemma~\ref{basic-dynamics-lemma} that geometrically finite maps donot contain any Siegel disk or Herman ring.
 In all the cases considered in Theorem~\ref{equal sym}, all the critical points, except the poles are in the basins of attraction of the (super)attracting fixed points of $C_p$ and the poles are in the Julia set of $C_p$.
 Hence $C_p$ is a geometrically finite map.
 In particular, for cubic $p$ it is shown that if $\Sigma p$ is non-trivial then $C_{p}$ is geometrically finite.
 In this case, all the extraneous fixed points are found to be repelling.
 In \cite{Nayak-Pal2022}, it is found that $C_{p_\lambda}$ is geometrically finite for $p_{\lambda}(z)=z^3+3z+\frac{3\lambda^2-39\lambda+124}{(5-\lambda)\sqrt{5-\lambda}}$ whenever $\lambda\in [-1,1]$ and in this case an extraneous fixed point is either attracting or parabolic.
 The number $\lambda$ indeed represents the multiplier of an extraneous fixed point of $C_{p_\lambda}$.
 It can be suitably choosen so that $C_{p_\lambda}$ has an invariant Siegel disk and hence $C_p$ is not geometrically finite.
 With all these observations, a complete characterization of all the cubic polynomials whose Chebyshev's method is geometrically finite becomes a relevant question.
 In all the cases stated in the previous paragraph, the Julia set of the Chebyshev's method is found to be connected.
 In \cite{Lei96} Lei and Yongcheng prove that the Julia set of a geometrically finite rational map is locally connected whenever it is connected.
 Thus the Julia set is locally connected in all the aforementioned situations.
 It also seems important to determine all the cubic polynomials $p$ for which $\mathcal{J}(C_p)$ is connected irrespective of whether $C_p$ is geometrically finite or not.
 The same issue for polynomials of higher degree also remains to be investigated.

 \item That $\Sigma p$ is non-trivial is crucial in the proof of each case of Theorem~\ref{equal sym}.
 Though $\Sigma C_p$ is completely understood for all cubic polynomials with non-trivial $\Sigma p$, the case of quartic polynomials remains incomplete.
 In particular, polynomials of the form $p(z)=z^4+bz^2+c $ where $ b, c \neq 0$ is not studied in this paper.
 It can be seen that this is a one-parameter family namely $p(z)=z^4-(a+1)z^2+a$, $a\in \mathbb{C}\setminus \{0,1\}$.
 A similar study of $\Sigma C_p$ seems possible using the tools developed in this article.